itsjoshuaclement/EngSoft-II-MatLab/Homework/HW-09-RepetitionStructures/HW09-Prompt.md

 generate a random $(x,y)$ coordinate.
 Think about the sum of squares of those coordinates.
 What value would indicate, `inside` the quarter circle?
-What value would indicate `outside`. `Divide` the number of random points inside the circle by the number of total points, Which estimates the area of the quarter circle.
+What value would indicate `outside`? `Divide` the number of random points inside the circle by the number of total points, Which estimates the area of the quarter circle.
 `Iterate` this about $100,000$ times to estimate for $π$.